 We have now measured approximately 30dB and Handheld and 40dB of Lapel RF dynamic range – remember this test does include environmental and propagation losses.
 By simply adjusting the angle of the AB receive antennas, we have reduced Fade in this system by 10dB.
 This is significant, and in some cases, may be the difference between a successful show, or one plagued by seemingly random drop outs.

-Distance Between Antenna
+Antenna Positioning: Distance Between Antenna

-Another common point of confusion relates to the distance at which AB receive antennas should be placed apart.
+Another common point of confusion in regards to antenna positioning relates to the distance at which AB receive antennas should be placed apart.
 For effective diversity performance, AB antennas should not be positioned less than ¼ wavelength apart, and ideally, they would be placed ½ to one full wavelength apart.
 Diversity systems work best if receive antennas are positioned close enough to exist in the same field of RF reflections, but far enough apart that a multipath drop out condition at one antenna is unlikely to simultaneously exist at the other.

 If receive antennas are positioned less than ¼ wavelength apart, the chances of a multi-path drop out condition being present at both antennas at the same time increases.
 If they are positioned significantly further than one wavelength apart, the two antennas will likely exist in different fields of RF reflections.
 In this case, the likelihood of a multipath drop out condition existing at both receive antennas at the same time is not necessarily increased; but rather, becomes random.
 In practice, it is common for diversity receive antennas to be positioned much further apart that one wavelength so as to maximize operating range across a large space.
 This approach can work well, but it is important to understand that this is no longer a true diversity system.
 Depending on the environment and configuration, this approach typically results in performance more akin to a non-diversity system, albeit with increased range.

-These are the key best practices pertaining to antenna placement.
+These are the key best practices pertaining to antenna positioning.
 There are also some considerations regarding antenna model selection depending on the environment, which will be covered in a later issue.
 Next month we will begin focusing on RF system connectivity, detailing some best practices regarding signal distribution, combining and amplification.